The Pickwick Protocols

 Blind Indexes

 When you encrypt sensitive data like phone numbers and email addresses at rest, you lose the ability to query it.
 You can’t ask the database “find the user with email [email protected]” if that email is encrypted with a unique key.
 Decrypting every row to check would be slow and expensive.
-To solve for this DayTap uses blind indexes.
+To solve for this, you may reach for blind indexes.

 Simple blind index implementation

-To start, let’s cover a simple and more straightforward blind index implementation then cover what is done at DayTap.
+To start, let’s cover a simple blind index implementation before covering what is done at DayTap.
 Blind indexes create a one-way deterministic fingerprint of the plaintext data.
-A simple implementation may use HMAC-SHA256 — the HMAC hash is stored alongside the encrypted value.
-This ensures typical business logic like not allowing duplicate user emails can be preserved even when all of our data is encrypted at rest.
+Let’s say this implementation uses HMAC-SHA256 — the HMAC hash is stored alongside the encrypted value.
+This ensures typical business logic like querying by email can be preserved even when all of our data is encrypted at rest.

 ┌─────────────────────────────────────┐